25. Complex searches

 Good idea!
 This should probably be broken down into component pieces.
 I donâ€™t see name and family as AND but rather OR.
 Geography is an AND in both cases.
 Letâ€™s let Xianhua think about this and offer some suggestions.

-#2 Updated by xianhua liu about 12 years ago
+#2 Updated by xianhua liu over 12 years ago